The BSI are delighted to announce that the following applications have been funded in the 2016 rounds of ‘Communicating Immunology’ grants.

 - Simon Jochems and colleagues (The Liverpool School of Tropical Medicine): "Breathtaking Pneumococcus" interactive activities, including live demonstrations of nasal washes, to educate the public on pneumonia and pneumonia-causing bacteria.

 - Pasquale Maffia and Jonathan Noonan (University of Glasgow): "Nanomate" an exhibit at multiple science festivals aiming to educate the public on the revolutionary use of nanoparticles in the diagnosis and treatment of cardiovascular disease.

-- Sheena Cruikshank and colleagues (University of Manchester):"Managing Schistosomiasis in rural Madagascar through treatment and education" an education programme to increase awarness of schistosomiasis and reduce infection intensity in the Morolambo District of Madagascar.
+- Sheena Cruickshank and colleagues (University of Manchester):"Managing Schistosomiasis in rural Madagascar through treatment and education" an education programme to increase awarness of schistosomiasis and reduce infection intensity in the Morolambo District of Madagascar.

 - James Doonan and colleagues (University of Strathclyde): "Parasites - friend or foe?" an interactive exhibit that describes the variety of helminths that infect humans, the ways in which they can influence our immune system to survive and how we exploit these mechanisms to develop new drugs against allergic and autoimmune diseases.

 - Phebe Ekregbesi, placement student (The London School for Hygiene and Tropical Medicine): "Immunology: fight against infection" an interactive workshop for year 5/6 school children about the different parts of the immune system and how they contribute to prevent or clear infection.

 - Alice Halliday and colleagues (Imperial College London) produced an animated film about latent TB screening for specific target populations.